Bellême

 Bellême ([bɛlɛm]) is a commune in the Orne department in northwestern France.
-The musicologist Guillaume André Villoteau (1759–1839) was born in Bellême, as was Aristide Boucicaut (1810-1877), owner of Le Bon Marché, the world's first department store.
+It is classed as a Petites Cités de Caractère.
+The musicologist Guillaume André Villoteau (1759–1839) was born in Bellême, as was Aristide Boucicaut (1810–1877), owner of Le Bon Marché, the world's first department store.
 This town is possibly the origin of the English and French surname Bellamy.

 Location

 At the heart of the Parc Naturel Régional du Perche, in the Orne Department, Bellême is on a hill that dominates the Perche area.